 Display of tobacco 11.
-(1) Subject to subsection (2), no retailer shall sell a tobacco product unless he does so at the request of the purchaser.
+(1) No retailer shall sell a tobacco product unless he does so at the request of the purchaser.

-- (2) Notwithstanding subsection (1), a retailer may post a sign indicating - the availability of tobacco products for sale; (a) - (b) the specific products or brands available for sale; and - (c) the prices of the products, except that the brand elements shall not be visibly displayed.
+- (2) Notwithstanding subsection (1), a retailer may post a sign indicating- - (a) the availability of tobacco products for sale; - (b) the specific products or brands available for sale; and - (c) the prices of the products, and the brand element may be visibly displayed, but only as prescribed.